Are Black Panthers Endangered

 Q: Are black panthers more endangered than other leopards or jaguars?

 A: There is no scientific evidence to support this claim.
-While their rarity might make them a target for poachers, the overall threats they face are the same as their non-melanistic counterparts.
+Consider this: while their rarity might make them a target for poachers, the overall threats they face are the same as their non-melanistic counterparts.
 The conservation status reflects the general population of the species (leopard or jaguar), not the melanistic individuals specifically.

 Q: Why are black panthers black?